 Use this Section to find out about current conditions for bicycling and walking in cities and how cities are improving conditions for people who bike and walk in order to enable healthy, active transportation.

-- TOPIC III: DEMOGRAPHICS OF ACTIVE TRANSPORTATION COMMUTERS
+- TOPIC II: DEMOGRAPHICS OF ACTIVE TRANSPORTATION COMMUTERS

-- TOPIC IV: PUBLIC HEALTH INDICATORS & BIKING & WALKING
+- TOPIC III: PUBLIC HEALTH INDICATORS & BIKING & WALKING

-- TOPIC V: BIKING & WALKING ROAD SAFETY
+- TOPIC IV: BIKING & WALKING ROAD SAFETY

-- TOPIC VIII: FUNDING FOR BIKING & WALKING
+- TOPIC VI: FUNDING FOR BIKING & WALKING

-- TOPIC IX: INFRASTRUCTURE FOR PEOPLE BIKING & WALKING
+- TOPIC VII: INFRASTRUCTURE FOR PEOPLE BIKING & WALKING